EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Experimental Details

 We extract structured sections when available and normalize raw text by removing reference lists and non-content artifacts.
 Documents are assembled in a fixed section order to reduce variance across instances.
 We drop papers with missing main text or abnormal formatting that prevents reliable section parsing.

-\subsection{Model Configuration.}
+\subsection{Model Configuration}

 0.2em \textbf{Generation model.} We use Qwen3-30B-A3B-Instruct-2507 as the generation model.
 For disease entity extraction, we use GLiNER \citep{zaratiana-etal-2024-gliner}.
 For entity linking in EpiQAL-B construction, we use SapBERT \citep{liu2021self} to encode mentions and retrieve candidate disease entities from knowledge graphs.
-To summarize knowledge graph triples into natural language signals, we use Llama-3.3-70B-Instruct.
+To summarize knowledge graph triples into natural language signals, we also use Qwen3-30B-A3B-Instruct-2507.
 Generation temperature is set to 0 for reproducibility.

-0.2em \textbf{Checking model group.} We verify generated options using instruction-tuned models from different families: GLM-4.5-Air, Mistral-Large-Instruct-2411, Llama-3.3-70B-Instruct, and Qwen3-30B-A3B-Instruct-2507.
-Each checker runs 3 times with temperature 1.0, and decisions are aggregated into the vote ratio $v$ defined in Section~\ref{sec:modelverify}.
-We set the rejection threshold $\theta_c = 0.7$ and acceptance threshold $\theta_h = 0.8$.
+0.2em \textbf{Checking model group.} We verify generated options using three instruction-tuned models from different families: GPT-5-mini, DeepSeek-V3.2-Thinking, and GLM-4.5-Air.
+Each checker runs 3 times with temperature 1.0, yielding 9 total votes per option, and decisions are aggregated into the vote ratio $v$ defined in Section~\ref{sec:modelverify}.
+We set the acceptance threshold $\theta_h = 6/9$ and the rejection threshold $\theta_c = 5/9$: options with $v \geq \theta_h$ are accepted automatically, options with $v < \theta_c$ are rejected, and options with $\theta_c \leq v < \theta_h$ are flagged for human review.

-0.2em \textbf{Difficulty judging pool.} To estimate difficulty as described in Section~\ref{sec:difficulty}, we evaluate a pool of models ranging from small to large: Phi-4-mini-instruct, Llama-3.2-3B-Instruct, Mistral-7B-Instruct-v0.3, Qwen3-8B, Llama-3.1-8B-Instruct, Qwen3-30B-A3B-Instruct-2507, Qwen3-32B, Llama-3.3-70B-Instruct, and GLM-4.5-Air.
-We compute DiffScore with $\alpha = 0.7$ and average across models.
-The difficulty threshold is $\theta_d = 0.9$, maximum refinement iterations $T_r = 3$, and retrieval budget $K_r = 6$ snippets.
+0.2em \textbf{Difficulty judging pool.} To estimate difficulty as described in Section~\ref{sec:difficulty}, we evaluate a pool of four models spanning different capability tiers: GPT-5-mini, DeepSeek-V3.2-Thinking, Qwen3-32B, and Phi-4-mini-instruct.
+We compute DiffScore with $\alpha = 0.3$ and average across models.
+The difficulty threshold is $\theta_d = 0.2$, maximum refinement iterations $T_r = 3$, and retrieval budget $K_r = 6$ snippets.